Overall ranking: 121st out of 126 in the Complete University Guide for 2016.

 What you need to know

 Easy to get into?
-Varies by course, but BA degrees start at 160 UCAS points (2 passes at A-level).
+Varies by course, but the average requirement for BA courses is 260 UCAS points.
 Keen on attracting non-traditional students.
 The change to university status was rewarded with a 45 per cent increase in applications, according to UCAS figures.

 Vital statistics: One of the country's newest universities, with around 11,000 students, almost three-quarters of which are studying their first degree.
-It has one of the most ehtnically diverse universities, with around 13 per cent of home students coming from ethnic minorities.
+It has one of the most ethnically diverse universities, with 29 per cent of students coming from ethnic minorities.
 It also has a higher than average proportion of disabled students and is one of the leading universities for supporting students with additional needs.

 Any accommodation?
 Plenty of it.
-All rooms are self-catered and cost £76.50 per week for a 38 week contract with bills, internet and parking included..
+All rooms are self-catered and cost £78.50 per week for a 38 week contract with bills included.

 Cheap to live there?
 One of the cheapest places in Britain.
-Average private rents are around £60 per week.
+Private rents start at around £60 per week.

 Transport links: Bolton Station is half a mile away with frequent connections to Manchester, Blackpool, Wigan and Blackburn.
 You can access the rest of the country via Manchester.
 The North West’s motorway network is on the doorstep.

-Bursaries: The university offers a number of scholarships, including the £15,000 Vice Chancellor's Bursary for those showing academic excellence.
+Bursaries: The university offers a number of scholarships, including the £15,000 Vice Chancellor's Award for those showing academic excellence.
 See the financial support page here for more details.

 The fun stuff